Guest post by John Lambert at Benchmark PDM

 by Ana Maria Delgado, CRL

 If the answer to the question is that the “Reliability Engineer” and/or “Global Reliability Leader” are the individuals responsible, then your journey may not be complete.
 Your organization should have training in place to demonstrate the value and create understanding in all of these groups about reliability.
-Procedures should be in place to ensure that proper reliability best practices are considered from design, procurement, installation, operation and maintenance.
-Failure to do so will result in increased life cycle costs of the equipment , reduced capacity and reduced profits.
+Procedures should be in place to ensure that proper reliability best practices are considered in the design, procurement, installation, operation, and maintenance.
+Failure to do so will result in increased life cycle costs of the equipment, reduced capacity, and reduced profits.

 by Trent Phillips CRL CMRP - Novelis